boetiusj/hugo/content/_index.md

 intro:
   title: "The solid choice since 2007"
-  headline: "Clean & Tidy Painters"
+  headline: "Clean and Tidy Painters"
   show: true # turn to false to hide
   showValues: true # turn to false to hide
   values: # or benefits/qualities